okcashpro/super-okai/README.md

-# OKai-S: The Ultimate AI Support Framework 🤖✨
+# Super Okai: The Ultimate AI Support Framework 🤖✨

-Welcome to **OKai-S**, a cutting-edge AI-powered framework built by OK Devs to revolutionize user support and engagement.
-OKai-S combines the power of artificial intelligence with modular design and customizable personas, enabling projects to deliver scalable, intelligent, and engaging 24/7 support.
+Welcome to **Super Okai**, a cutting-edge AI-powered framework built by OK Devs to revolutionize user support and engagement.
+Super Okai combines the power of artificial intelligence with modular design and customizable personas, enabling projects to deliver scalable, intelligent, and engaging 24/7 support.

 ---

 ## 🌟 Overview

-**OKai-S** is designed to transform traditional support systems into dynamic, intelligent, and context-aware solutions.
+**Super Okai** is designed to transform traditional support systems into dynamic, intelligent, and context-aware solutions.
 By leveraging advanced AI and a user-friendly interface, it provides an unparalleled experience for both developers and end-users.

 ### Key Features